 - complete and submit a BSN Nursing Applicationfor Admissions;

 - complete and submit a Test of Essential Academic

 Skills (TEAS), a nationally standardized nursing entrance exam that allows

 students to demonstrate academic competence in Reading, Math, Science, and

-exams are scheduled by the University of Charleston Academic Success Center located on
+exams are scheduled by the University of Charleston Learning Commons located on the

 require remediation and retesting.